 There are beautiful ice sculptures throughout, and the colored lights add a magical glow to the walls of ice.
-A daytime visit is still beautiful, but in the dark, these castles come to life.
+A daytime visit is still beautiful, but these castles come to life in the dark.

 Accommodation Near the Utah Ice Castles

-If you are staying in Salt Lake City and driving into Midway (about 45 minutes) you won’t have an issue finding a hotel.
-But you can easily find quality hotels in the areas surrounding Midway and Alpine, where the ice castles have been hosted the past few years.
+If you are staying in Salt Lake City and driving into Midway (about 45 minutes), you won’t have an issue finding a hotel.
+But you can easily find quality hotels in the Midway and Alpine areas, where the ice castles have been hosted for the past few years.